tmkim/dank_bank/DEVLOG.md

         *** need to add Create functionality
     ++ Added checkboxes as Category Filter Buttons
-    ++ Made sure item table fetch() uses [page, query, limit] as dependencies
+    ++ Made sure item table fetch() uses [page, query, limit] as dependencies ++ Update API to accept list of categories as query input

+    ..
+Working on adding functionality to filter buttons to include category in API query
+    ..
+Running into issue with infinite looping
+        -- need to revisit how my states and useEffect are implemented -- basically my state changes are triggering effects that change states and trigger effects again
+    .. also tried implementing lodash debounce but having trouble installing ?